photomultiplier/PirateBounties/README.md

       Error message printed when a command is called with an insufficient number of arguments.
 Placeholders: `%given%`, the number of arguments given; `%needed%`, the minimum number of arguments.
+    - `wrongSyntax`, default:
+      ```yaml
+      - "&cInvalid command: wrong syntax!"
+      ```
+      Error message printed when a command is called with an unexpected keyword.
+No placeholders.
     - `wrongType`, default:
       ```yaml
       - "&cInvalid command: &l%value%&c is not a &l%type%&c!"